alsalafiyyah/alsalafiyyah.github.io/_posts/prophets/_posts/2020-08-27-allah-showing-the-lies-of-christians-and-jews.md

 Answer:

-#### Answer on the question: "**The Qur'an clearly refers to the Injil and the Christians, and mentions that the Injil includes guidance and light, and that it was revealed as guidance for all humans (Surah Al 'Imran 3:34)?**"
+#### Answer to question: "**The Qur'an clearly refers to the Injil and the Christians, and mentions that the Injil includes guidance and light, and that it was revealed as guidance for all humans (Surah Al 'Imran 3:34)?**"

 Allah mentions the Injil in the Qur'an and asks its people to judge according to what was revealed by Allah in it, to believe in the good news Allah sent of the mission of Muhammad (peace be upon him), and the obligation of believing in it.
 Allah even took a strong covenant from every prophet to believe in all the Messengers that He sent after him.
 It was therefore made obligatory for 'Isa (Jesus, peace be upon him) and his Ummah (nation) to believe in Muhammad (peace be upon him) when he was sent, as his Message was general, for all people, as Allah says: "**And We have sent down to you (O Muhammad صلى الله عليه وسلم) the Book (this Qur’ân) in truth, confirming the Scripture that came before it and Muhaymin (trustworthy in highness and a witness) over it (old Scriptures).
 So judge among them by what Allâh has revealed, and follow not their vain desires.**" [al-Maidah: 48]